 If you are attempting to form or terminate a Domestic Partnership, we will provide decades of knowledge on all current state and federal laws which govern your Domestic Partnership.

-A new law recently signed by California Gov. Gavin Newsom has extended the benefits of Domestic Partnership to straight couples.
+A new law recently signed by California Gov. Gavin Newsom has extended the benefits of Domestic Partnership to straight couples under the age of 62 years old.
 Contact Leon F. Bennett for the latest on your married and unmarried rights.

 With over 35 years of experience in the practice of Family Law in Southern California, Leon F. Bennett and his seasoned legal team have helped families reach mutually agreeable decisions regarding matters of divorce, custody, support and the many rights and agreements associated with family law services.
 Call us to arrange a free consultation on any aspect of your situation.
 We’re here to help and find a suitable solution with compassion and closure.